 Visiting the Doge’s Palace in Venice

-The Doge’s Palace (also known as the Palazzo Ducale) is a 14th century architectural masterpiece, and the Venice attraction you shouldn’t miss.
+The Doge’s Palace (also known as the Palazzo Ducale) is a 14th century architectural masterpiece, and one of the must see Venice attractions.
 The opulent palace, castle, and prison complex (the famous Bridge of Sighs is located here) is fascinating for adults and children alike.
 Everyone will tell you to book in advance for the “Secret Itineraries Tour”.
 This tour allows you to see the restricted areas of the palace not available on the regular ticket.
 It includes a tour guide, all for a whopping 4€ more than the standard entry fee.
 We foolishly thought we could book a couple of days in advance, and sadly found out that these tours sell out months in advance.
 Do yourself a favor, reserve your ticket on-line before you leave.
 If by chance, you don’t heed my advice and decide to go it on your own, know that you will still enjoy the tour.
 Our kids enjoyed using the audio guide that provided detailed narratives in multiple languages of each room, artifact, and hallway, and the history of the lavish palace, courtyard, and prison.
 This easily took us two hours and was well worth the money we spent.

 St. Mark’s Basilica